 - Conference T-shirt: $10

 All attendees are expected to read and acknowledge that they will abide by the Code of Conduct.

 The conference will take place at the brand new Grand Hotel Spokane (opening summer 2015), part of the Marriott Autograph Collection.

-The URISA conference has arranged for a very economical sleeping room rate for conference attendees: $139 single/double with a limited number of government per diem rooms for those who qualify ($88 single/$98 double.
+The URISA conference has arranged for a very economical sleeping room rate for conference attendees: $139 single/double.
 Note that all rooms booked in the URISA block also included complimentary internet access!
 Reservations must be made by September 17, 2015.